| Topic | Demand Characteristics |

-The demand function shows the relationship between the quantity demanded of a particular commodity and the factors influencing it.
-It can be either concerning one consumer (individual demand function) or all the consumers in the market (market demand function).
+Demand function shows the relationship between quantity demanded for a particular commodity and the factors influencing it.
+It can be either with respect to one consumer (individual demand function) or to al the consumers in the market (market demand function).

 Individual Demand function